ircdocs/modern-irc/_includes/modern-appendix.md

       "<client> <channel> :Cannot join channel (+i)"

-Returned to indicate that a {% message JOIN %} command failed because the channel is set to [invite-only] mode and the client has not been [invited](#invite-message) to the channel or had an [invite exemption](#invite-exemption-channel-mode) set for them.
+Returned to indicate that a {% message JOIN %} command failed because the channel is set to [invite-only] mode and the client has not been [invited](#invite-message) to the channel or had an [invite exception](#invite-exception-channel-mode) set for them.
 The text used in the last param of this message may vary.

 {% numericheader ERR_BANNEDFROMCHAN %}

       "<client> <channel> :Cannot join channel (+b)"

-Returned to indicate that a {% message JOIN %} command failed because the client has been [banned](#ban-channel-mode) from the channel and has not had a [ban exemption](#ban-exemption-channel-mode) set for them.
+Returned to indicate that a {% message JOIN %} command failed because the client has been [banned](#ban-channel-mode) from the channel and has not had a [ban exception](#ban-exception-channel-mode) set for them.
 The text used in the last param of this message may vary.

 {% numericheader ERR_BADCHANNELKEY %}